 There is an easy establishment procedure in Sole Proprietorship with very fewer formalities.
-When one wants to start his own business, he can do it so after having chosen a business name and a business location.
+When one wants to start his own business, he can do so after choosing a business name and a business location.

-The costs in sole proprietorship are minimal including legal costs.
-Legal costs even though involved, is limited to obtaining a license or permits.
-As it involves less paperwork, it is cheaper compared to other business structures.
+The costs in a sole proprietorship are minimal, including legal costs.
+Legal costs, even though involved, are limited to obtaining a license or permits.
+It involves less paperwork it is cheaper than other business structures.

 No assets bifurcation

 There is no asset bifurcation as to business or personal assets.
-Both can be used one’s business and are treated as owner’s assets.
+Both can be used in one’s business and are treated as the owner’s assets.

 Full Control and Ownership Stake